 Outlook uses Windows Internet Options configuration

 To download the email images that are located on the Internet, Outlook relies on a properly configured Internet Explorer.
 So if Internet Explorer broke down on you and you started using a different browser or never even bothered configuring Internet Explorer because you are a happy Firefox, Chrome, Opera, etc… user, Outlook won’t be able to download the images either.

 If you need to configure a proxy server, you can do so via;

 Control Panel-> Internet Options-> tab Connections-> button LAN Settings

-Usually it will suffice to enable the option “Automatically detect settings” and disable the rest or simply compare the settings with the configuration settings of your Internet browser.
+Usually it will suffice to enable the option “Automatically detect settings” and disable the rest or simply compare the settings with the configuration settings of your default Internet browser.